My Purpose? Fine-Tuned Earth

 Why has life only been found on Earth so far?

-Our sun may have had a gravitational encounter with some large stars, which operated like a high velocity slingshot and expelled us far into the safe zone.
-Our sun was flung between two spiral arms of the galaxy, which caused it to orbit around the centre of the galaxy at almost the same pace as the rotations of the spiral arms.
+Our sun is positioned between two spiral arms of the galaxy, which cause it to orbit around the centre of the galaxy at almost the same pace as the rotations of the spiral arms.

 You may think this isn’t the optimal position if we don't match the spiral arm rotations exactly.
 However, if the Sun was positioned equidistant between two spiral arms it would be subject to mean-motion resonance which would prohibit life in its solar system.